 The Māori New Year has always been celebrated with the rise of the star cluster Matariki.
 It marks the beginning of the Aotearoa/Pacific New Year according to the lunar calendar.
-In 2018, the stars set on 7 June/Piripi and rise 6-9 July/Hōngongoi.
+In 2019, stars set on 27 Haratua / May, and rise on 25-28 Pipiri / June 2019.
 This page explores the traditions and importance of Matariki and outlines how this annual festival is being celebrated at our libraries.

 Matariki 2018 at the library

 In the lead up to Matariki 2018, Christchurch City Libraries had a number of whānau-friendly events and activities throughout the month of June such as themed storytime sessions, manu tukutuku (Māori kite) craft, and whānau fun days at Aranui Library and Ōrauwhata: Bishopdale Library and Community Centre.

 - Read our post about Matariki 2018 including community events and activities